att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

 Recover the deleted node
 ------------------------

+The following procedures are excuted to re-join the deleted node to k8s cluster:

-1. Create the token in master node:
+1. Create the token in master node (if the original token is expired):

 .. code-block::